16 Top-Rated Attractions & Things to Do in Ventura, CA

 Official site: https://www.venturaharborvillage.com/

-A beautiful palm-tree-lined promenade makes it way through Seaside Park next to the ocean.
-This scenic spot to stroll is popular for all ocean lovers and not just the surfers.
+A beautiful palm-tree-lined promenade makes its way through Seaside Park next to the ocean.
+This scenic spot to stroll is popular for all ocean lovers and not just surfers.
 It offers a pleasant place to enjoy the nice weather and lends easy access to San Buenaventura Beach to the south.
+Bicycles are also welcome along this route, although expect to pedal at a slow pace through this bustling pedestrian area.

 Birding is also popular at Seaside Park thanks to the lagoon formed by the nearby Ventura River terminating into the ocean.
-And on the opposite riverbanks of Surfers Point, Seaside Wilderness Park offers less developed coastal bluffs and hiking trails to explore.
+And on the opposite riverbanks of Surfers Point, Seaside Wilderness Park offers less-developed coastal bluffs and hiking trails to explore.
+This wilderness and wildlife spot is a good place to ditch the crowds.
+Binoculars or a telephoto lens are recommended for spotting the most birds and wildlife.

 Address: Shoreline Drive, Ventura, California